kyma-project/serverless/docs/user/tutorials/01-20-expose-function.md

-# Expose a Function With an API Rule
+# Expose a Function with an API Rule

 This tutorial shows how you can expose your Function to access it outside the cluster, through an HTTP proxy.
 To expose it, use an [APIRule custom resource (CR)](https://kyma-project.io/docs/kyma/latest/05-technical-reference/00-custom-resources/apix-01-apirule/).
 Function Controller reacts to an instance of the APIRule CR and, based on its details, it creates an Istio VirtualService and Oathkeeper Access Rules that specify your permissions for the exposed Function.